 TTFD is a form of thiamine that is water-soluble, and much more difficult to find in vitamin shops.
 Brand names include Lipothiamine, Allithiamane, Adventan, Alinamin-F, Benlipoid, Bevitol Lipophil, Judolor.
 TTFD comes in 50 mg capsules.
 And the primary side effect is you smell like garlic after taking it.

-Sulbutiamine: Sulbutiamine is our preferred form of Vitamin B1 (Thiamine) for cognitive enhancement.
+Sulbutiamine: Sulbutiamine is my preferred form of Vitamin B1 (Thiamine) for cognitive enhancement.
 Sulbutiamine is sold in tablet, capsule and powder form.
 Tablets and capsules are usually 750 mg each.

 Sulbutiamine is a synthetic version of thiamine (two thiamine molecules bound together).
 It’s sold as a prescription medication in some countries under the brain names Arcalion, Enerion, Bisibuthiamine, and Youvitan.